 In 2016, OER previously quoted on Toronto Stock Exchange (TSX), notified the (TSX) of its intention to voluntarily delist from the TSX.
 The intention to delist from the TSX was approved at a Board meeting held on the 18th day of December, 2015.
 The shares of OER were delisted from the TSX at the close of business on Monday, May 16th 2016.
 Upon delisting, the requirement to file annual reports and quarterly reports to the Exchange will no longer be required.
-The Company believes the objectives of the listing on the TSX was not achieved and judges that the continued listing on the TSX was uneconomical.
+The Company believes the objectives of the listing on the TSX was uneconomical.